 State level expenses for planning, evaluation and administration of mental health services are expected to remain at the 1988 level for the next two years.
 While the 1989 Legislature provided a small increase in state funding for planning and administration, federal funding (especially through the mental health portion of the ADM block grant) has declined.
-Continuation of the \$82,000 three-year planing grant is critical to continued effective planning for the major changes now underway in Minnesota's mental health system.
+Minnesota's federal mental health block grant for federal F.Y.
+1988 was \$122,000 less than 1987; the federal 1989 grant, in turn is \$201,000 less than 1988.
+(Minnesota has used 5% of its block grant for administration and 15% for planning and evaluation.)
+This cutback in federal funds has required new state funding to be used to maintain existing staff who used to be on federal funds.